 More of the Pea Guys

-First we found more of the cartoon chefs.
+As we explored, we found more of the cartoon chefs.
 Don found one image that showed the poor guys getting a break from splitting peas.
-They were holding glasses of wine!
+They were holding glasses of champagne!
 Cheers to that.

 There were no other folks wandering nearby to take our photo, hamming it up as Hap-pea and Pea-wee.
 I really wonder how long it's been since 2 people posed their faces in those holes.